mtov/engsoftmoderna/en/chapter1.md

 and advertising.

-Given the crucial role software plays in our society, it's unsurprising that there is a field of Computer Science that focuses on proposing solutions for the development of software systems, particularly large and complex ones.
+Given the crucial role software plays in our society, it's unsurprising that there is a field of Computer Science focusing on proposing solutions for the development of software systems, particularly large and complex ones.
 This field is known as **Software Engineering**.

-Software Engineering is concerned with the systematic, disciplined, and quantifiable approaches to develop, operate, maintain, and evolve software systems.
-As mentioned, this field is central to Computer Science and is engaged with applying engineering principles in software construction.
+Software Engineering is concerned with systematic, disciplined, and quantifiable approaches to develop, operate, maintain, and evolve software systems.
+As mentioned, this field is central to Computer Science and involves applying engineering principles in software construction.

 Historically, Software Engineering as a field emerged in the